hazelzz/eval_I23/README.md

     ```

 ### Batch rendering
 You can batch render cases in the dataset via script `render_datasets.py`.
 A version of the 35 views rendered by WYH is provided [here](https://drive.google.com/file/d/1SUUY9CS3WCnx4V5Q8Axc-DZZ2hXvgd7B/view?usp=drive_link), and the details of the views are in `view_ls.txt`.
+This dataset also has a copy on the server `D:\GSO_render_datasets`.
 ### Prompts generation
 For methods can use text prompts, you can get text prompts in `prompts.csv` which are collected from object description.